وبلاگ سپهران | Attractions | Persepolis Shiraz🏰

 Video reports | View photos of Persepolis |

-Persepolis or Persepolis is an ancient historical complex located in Fars province of Iran.
-This world heritage was the ceremonial capital of the Achaemenid Empire and a symbol of the greatness and power of Iranian civilization.
-Persepolis was built during the reign of Darius the Great in the 6th century BC and was expanded and decorated by subsequent Achaemenid kings.
+Persepolis is an ancient historical complex located in the Fars province of Iran.
+This World Heritage site served as the ceremonial capital of the Achaemenid Empire and stands as a symbol of the greatness and power of Iranian civilization.
+Persepolis was constructed during the reign of Darius the Great in the 6th century BC and was later expanded and adorned by subsequent Achaemenid kings.

 Treasury Palace of Persepolis | Xerxes Palace – Hadish |